`The peculiar risk lay in the possibility of

 recorded.

-`As I walked I was watching for every impression that could
+`As I walked I was watching for every impression

 possibly help to explain the condition of ruinous splendour in